-Expected Outcomes: Staffs provide information in a timely and complete fashion to the media and the public regarding residual hazards; protective actions; resources, care and services available to the public; and cleanup, remediation, and claims procedures.
+Expected Outcomes: Staffs provide information in a timely and complete fashion to the media and the public regarding residual hazards; protective actions; resources, care, and services available to the public; and cleanup, remediation, and claims procedures.

 - 1. Public-information staff gathers information about the recovery. - 2.
 JIC staff coordinates with public-information staff of all organizations involved in the recovery effort. - 3.
 The JIC/JIS will expand, as appropriate, to include agencies/experts in areas such as environmental remediation, claims, and social services. - 4.
 Public-information staff provides recovery information to the public via such methods as news releases, media briefings, social media, and interviews. - 5.
-JIC staff develops a JIC staffing-resource plan for the response, invoking the Emergency Management Assistance Compact if necessary and anticipating the influx of potential public affairs resources and material from the State and/or Federal government.
+JIC staff develops a JIC staffing-resource plan for the response, invoking the Emergency Management Assistance Compact if necessary and anticipating the influx of potential public affairs resources and material from the state and/or federal government.

-- A/C.7.1.E/J Operate a Joint Information System - C.7.1.E Disseminate Public Health and Safety Information to the Media - A/C.7.2.J Activate and Operate a Joint Information Center (JIC) - A/C.7.3.J Disseminate Public Health and Safety Information to the Media - A/C.7.4.J Disseminate Public Health and Safety Information Directly to the Public
+- A/C.7.1.E/JOperate a JIS - C.7.1.E Disseminate Public Health and Safety Information to the Media - A/C.7.2.J Activate and Operate a JIC - A/C.7.3.J Disseminate Public Health and Safety Information to the Media - A/C.7.4.J Disseminate Public Health and Safety Information Directly to the Public

-- 40 CFR 300 - Community JIC/JIS Plan - CSEPP Program Guidebook (2019) - Public Affairs Guidebook, second edition (2014), Section 3-4 - CSEPP Recovery Plan Workbook (April 2003), Section 2.9 - Jurisdiction CAIRA/CSEPP Plan supporting agreements and procedures
+- 40 CFR 300

+- Community JIC/JIS plans

+- CSEPP Program Guidebook (2019)

+- Public Affairs Guidebook, second edition (2014), Section 3-4 - CSEPP Recovery Plan Workbook (April 2003), Section 2.9 - Jurisdiction CIMRA/CSEPP plans supporting agreements and procedures